-- BALL LIFE – Durability is affected by weather, play style & court surface.
+- BALL LIFE – Performance/sanctioned pickleballs do not last forever.
+Durability is affected by weather, play style & court surface.
 Anticipate life of 3-10 games in harsh conditions.
 Tests show Dura ball life is equivalent or longer than competing balls.

 Franklin X-40 Outdoor Pickleball: This is another pickleball that is used often in tournament play.
 It also weighs 0.92 ounces and is a bit smaller than the Dura Fast 40 at 2.91 inches in diameter.
 Regardless, it meets the USAPA standards for pickleball and provides excellent bounce rate and visibility.